 - Kyle Burghout, North American Irish Fiddle Champion

-Chad's new recording, "Clogs & Jigs & Reels ...Oh My!" is designed to guide stepdancers of all levels down their own yellow brick roads.
-It contains 60 tunes, including exciting new pieces, and breathes new life into some old favourites.
+"Clogs & Jigs & Reels ...Oh My! - Dancers' Version" is designed to guide stepdancers of all levels down their own yellow brick roads.
+This collection contains 28 tracks with 60 tunes including exciting new pieces, and breathes new life into some old favourites.
 The tracks are organized for dancers to easily navigate through the variety of tempos of clogs, jigs, reels, and medleys.
-In addition, each of the 28 tracks also have up to 6 digitally rendered tempos that are on an accompanying Flash Drive (194 tracks tracks in all to practice or perform with)!

 The slower tempos are also perfect for fiddlers to learn these great tunes!